wealth42/nick-fury/.github/pull_request_template.md

 ## Did you learn anything new while doing this assignment?
 Please explain.
 I have used css blend-mode property for the first time.
-I am using github for such activity first time.
+I am using github for such activity first time and I hope to learn more.

 ## How much time did it take for you complete the project?
 It took 2 days time to complete the project.
 I had images and content ready.
 Normally, form concept to design , this project will take atleast 5 days to complete.
 ## If you had more time, what enhancements will you make?
-I would have worked on mobile navigation, footer layout and color scheme.
+I would have worked on mobile navigation and color scheme.

 ## What was your motivation behind choosing this evaluation mode and the project?
 To showcase my front end design ability to create responsive , clean and functional code.